Anurag1Aaron/Alfred-iTunes-Controller/README.md

 Instructions:

 1) Type it start to open up iTunes

 2) Type it play to play

 3) Type it mute to mute

 4) Type it quit to quit

 Commands:
-it start
+it start                  Starts iTunes

-it open
+it open                   Starts iTunes

-it <
+it <                      Plays previous song

-it prev
+it prev                   Plays previous song

-it >
+it >                      Plays next song

-it next
+it next                   Plays next song

-it mute
+it mute                   Mutes iTunes

-it unmute
+it unmute                 Unmutes iTunes

-it quit
+it quit                   Quits iTunes

-it kill
+it kill                   Quits iTunes

-it play
+it play                   Starts Playing

-it pause
+it pause                  Pauses playing

-it stop
+it stop                   Stops playing

-it help
+it help                   Shows instructions of the workflow

-it h
+it h                      Shows Instructions of the workflow

+it open                   Lets you open a song of your choice(You have to navigate to the song)

 Controls with Notifications:

-it dev
+it dev                     Shows information about the developer

-it track
+it track                  Shows information about the track playing

-it artist
+it artist                 Shows information about the artist of track

-it duration
+it duration               Shows the duration of the track

-it album
+it album                  Shows the album of the track

+it count                  Shows how many times the track has been played

-it track
+it times                  Shows how many times the track has been played